 According to the Global Peace Index, Spain ranks 38th among the safest countries in the world; therefore, this country is considered a safe place.

 Although there is not much violence among Spanish citizens, unfortunately, this country still suffers from terrorism.

-In addition, like other European countries, there are some areas in Spain where the separatist movement can be seen, more specifically in the Catalan and Basque regions.
+In addition, like in other European countries, there are some areas in Spain where the separatist movement can be seen, more specifically in the Catalan and Basque regions.

 According to the crime rate ranking of Numbeo, Malaga and Valencia are among the safest cities in Spain.

-Entertainment Options in Spain
+Entertainment options in Spain

 For example, the nightlife in Spain is rich and exciting.
 Don’t forget about Ibiza!